 Diverse Slate Approach

-The Diverse Slate Approach sets the expectation that hiring managers and teams have the opportunity to consider underrepresented talent for open roles.
-Since we piloted the Diverse Slate Approach in 2015 we’ve seen steady increases in representation for all under-represented groups of people without major impact on the time it generally takes to fill positions.
+The DSA sets the expectation that hiring managers and teams have the opportunity to consider underrepresented talent for open roles.
+Since we piloted the DSA in 2015 we’ve seen steady increases in representation for all under-represented groups of people without major impact on the time it generally takes to fill positions.